Akshaykumar05/Cloud-Computing/README.md

 * It is helpful for customers, particularly those in **highly-regulated** industries.
 * It is designed for 11 nine (99.999999999%) durability of objects across multiple Availability Zones.

+## Virtual Private Cloud (VPC)
+* It is a virtual network dedicated to your AWS account.
+It is logically isolated from other virtual network in the AWS Cloud in which you can launch your AWS resources, such as AWS EC2 instance.

 ### Subnet
 | Public Subnet                                                               | Private Subnet
 | :-------------------------------------------------------------------------- | :--------------------------------------------------------------------------------------